- Purchase the complete Expat Arrivals Germany Guide (PDF)

 + PRO: Excellent public transport options

 Germany has a great public transport system.
 One can easily get across the country and even travel to neighbouring countries by train and bus.
 Cities are also well serviced by local bus, train and tram systems, so much so, that many expats don’t feel the need to own a car.

 - CON: Cycling not that straightforward

-Many strict rules need to be followed when one wants to cycle in a German city.
-Not following these rules can result in fines.
-Vehicles also tend to use bicycle lanes for their own purposes which can make it hard getting around on a bike.
+Many strict rules need to be followed when cycling in a German city.
+Not following these rules will anger other road users and can result in fines.
+Vehicles also tend to use bicycle lanes for their own purposes which can make it difficult getting around on a bike.